pmuens/awesome-serverless/README.md

 - [What happens when you collaborate with valve](https://www.reddit.com/r/webdev/comments/3oiilb/our_company_did_a_collab_with_valve_for_some_new/) - Great writeup which shows how Serverless helped a startup to handle massive traffic
 - [Architecting a Serverless web application](https://blog.fugue.co/2016-05-05-architecting-a-serverless-web-application-in-aws.html) - Insightful read on how to architecture a serverless web application
 - [How to avoid integration platform teething](http://www.base2services.com/community/articles/2016/05/03/how-to-avoid-integration-platform-teething-problems.html#.VzR1TWPjYcs) - Nice article why Serverless matters
-- [Express to AWS lambda](https://medium.com/@johncmckim/express-to-aws-lambda-part-1-a057096abe34#.ecn3bqaso) - Blog post which compares Express to AWS lambda / Serverless
+- [Express to AWS Lambda](https://medium.com/@johncmckim/express-to-aws-lambda-part-1-a057096abe34#.ecn3bqaso) - Blog post which compares Express to AWS Lambda / Serverless

 ## Talks